Public Health Summer Institutes

 Urban Health Summer Institute

 The Drexel Urban Health Collaborative at Dornsife hosts a Summer Institute every June.
-The Institute offers short courses in urban health research and applied methods for students, researchers, public health and allied professionals.
+The Institute offers short courses for students, researchers, public health and allied professionals.
 The Institute attracts participants from across the country working in diverse fields.

 Courses are available for those at all career levels, with a focus on skills training related to understanding and improving health in cities, for CEU or CPH credit.